LauraCarter/lauracarter.github.io/index.md

 ## Other projects

-I run [Data/Feminism](https://tinyletter.com/data-feminism), a weekly(ish) newsletter that looks at algorithms, data and technology from a feminist perspective.
-The [archives](https://tinyletter.com/data-feminism/archive) are online.

 I wrote a satirical twitter bot that gives [individual self-care advice](https://twitter.com/lifeadvicebot) for coping with structural problems.

 I contributed to the Design Justice Network's zine #5, [How to make a local Design Justice node](https://designjustice.org/zines).

+I ran [Data/Feminism](https://tinyletter.com/data-feminism), a weekly(ish) newsletter that looked at algorithms, data and technology from a feminist perspective.
+The [archives](https://tinyletter.com/data-feminism/archive) are online.

 My tiny plot in a North London community garden has an [Instagram](https://www.instagram.com/lauragardenn7/).